 We support a music centre which reaches out to vulnerable children and youth, providing them with a safe environment in an otherwise violent area.

-Jubilee Action has been working in partnership with our Brazilian partner São Martinho, since the formation of Jubilee Action in 1992.
+Chance for Childhood has been working in partnership with our Brazilian partner São Martinho, since the formation of Chance for Childhood in 1992.
 We initiated our work during the infamous street killings of six street children at the Candelária massacre.
 We have continued to support the programme, as the problems of gang violence increase.
 The city of Rio de Janeiro is one of the worst affected cities worldwide by intentional murders.

 São Martinho has been working with the street children of Rio for over 28 years and they are experts in this area.
 Most recently we have partnered with them to establish a prevention programmes in the favelas (slums) of the Northern city, the origins of many of the city’s street children.